ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 they are apt to bite.
 Drink nothing
 without seeing it, sign nothing without
 readting&#x27; it, and make sure that it
-means no more than it says
+means no more than it says.
 </td></tr></table>

 ---